Rami-Sabbagh/satellite-simulator/README.md

 # satellite-simulator

-A university physics project for simulating the satellite physics.
+A university physics project for simulating satellites in orbit.